ZHChu98/Neural_Network_Matlab/README.md

 ### iEvaluation
 <b>FUNCTION</b> iEvaluation(output, labels, weight_decay)->[accuracy, f1, loss]

 Applies cross entropy function with L2 regularization to get average loss.
 Generates a confusion matrix to calculate accuracy and f1 macro score.
-This function does not has any change on model's parameters.<br>
+This function does not have any change on model's parameters.<br>

 Parameters
 * output (2D float array) - Output of the model with size [batch_size, n_class]